 Sometimes, there is nothing wrong with the surgery itself, but the implants have been used and come to their use by date.

-Patients considering getting a breast augmentation need to realise that they are planning not for just one operation, this is likely to be a life-long journey, requiring revision surgery/ies in the future.
+Patients considering getting breast augmentation implants in Sydney need to realise that they are planning not for just one operation, this is likely to be a life-long journey, requiring revision surgery/ies in the future.

 Breast implants are man-made devices, which have an expiry upon them, so patients need to factor in that breast implant removal and replacement might be needed– even if nothing goes wrong.